jranaraki/DetectingRelativeChanges/README.md

 The code will be uploaded soon after paper is accepted.
 If you need more details and explanation about the algorithm, please contact me.

 ## Use case
-To determine the most important features using the algorithm described in [Detecting Relative Changes in Circulating Blood Volume using Ultrasound and Simulation]() by Javad Rahimipour Anarakia, Saeed Samet, Mohamed Shehata, Kris Aubrey-Bassler, Ebrahim Karami, Saba Samet, Andrew Smith
+To improve classification accuracy of manually and semi-automatically segmented images of cross-sectional area of internal jugular vein using the method described in [Detecting Relative Changes in Circulating Blood Volume using Ultrasound and Simulation]() by Javad Rahimipour Anarakia, Saeed Samet, Mohamed Shehata, Kris Aubrey-Bassler, Ebrahim Karami, Saba Samet, Andrew Smith

 ## Compile